-Three values must be provided, the local port, the host alias, and the remote port.
+Three values must be known, the local port, the host alias, and the remote port.
 Chosen port numbers should be between 1024 and 49151 and not be in use by another process.

 Host Alias: An alias for the socket of your main connection to the cluster,

 maui if you have set up your ssh config file as described here.

 Remote Port: The port number you will use on the remote machine (in this case the NeSI cluster)

 The following examples use aliases as set up in standard terminal setup.
 This allows the forwarding from your local machine to the NeSI cluster, without having to re-tunnel through the lander node.

 Works for any Linux terminal, Mac terminal, or Windows with WSL enabled.

 A client program on my local machine uses the port 5555 to communicate.
 I want to connect to a server running on mahuika that is listening on port 6666.
 In a new terminal on my local machine I enter the command:

 Your terminal will now function like a normal connection to mahuika.
 However if you close this terminal session the port forwarding will end.

 If there is no existing session on mahuika, you will be prompted for your first and second factor, same as during the regular log in procedure.